 With the snap general election announced in Britain, the French election currently in progress, and the extensive coverage of the continuing effects of the US election last year, politicians are seemingly in the spotlight now more than ever.
 The public are faced with a daily feed of features, predictions and speeches.

 It is the eloquence of such speeches (or lack thereof) that have the power to sway the swing voter, and predict the success or failure of a political candidate.
 So, what makes a good speech?
 And what makes a politician eloquent?
-David Crystal, author of The Gift for the Gab: How Eloquence Works, recounts Barack Obama’s 2008 victory speech, and the elements that make it one of the most fascinating to examine as a linguist.
+David Crystal, author of The Gift of the Gab: How Eloquence Works, recounts Barack Obama’s 2008 victory speech, and the elements that make it one of the most fascinating to examine as a linguist.

 ‘If there is anyone out there who still doubts that America is a place where all things are possible, who still wonders if the dream of our founders is alive in our time, who still questions the power of our democracy, tonight is your answer.’